Registering your dog

 - Funding the National Dog Database.

 Any dog not displaying a current registration tag on its collar may be deemed as unregistered and the dog owner may have to pay fines as set by the Dog Control Act 1996.
-Replacement registration tags can be obtained from the Council for the appropriate fee.
+You can get replacement dog tags from the Council for a fee.

 If your dog dies, you are entitled to a proportionate refund of your registration fee.
 You must return the tag and/or provide proof of death from your vet, or sign a Deceased Dog Declaration Form.
 The refund is for the number of months left in the registration year following notification.